 Attendance: At The University of Texas at Arlington, attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this course, I have established the following attendance policy.
 Attendance is mandatory.
 After two absences the student's grade will be lowered 2% for each absence.
 Participation is mandatory; if the student doesn't participate on a daily basis his/her grade will be affected significantly.
 However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.

 Other Requirements: Common Courtesy.
-Please do not enter class late.
-Every third tardy (10 minutes late) will count as one absence.
-Please, turn off your cell phone before entering class.
+Please do not arrive late to the Police Training Station.
+Please, turn off your cell phone before entering the facilities.

 Grading: